Sugar Free Low Carb Strained Greek-Style Yoghurt: HOW TO MAKE IT in 2 easy steps.

 - Pour plain, whole milk yoghurt onto a suspended muslin cloth and leave in the fridge for 3-4 hours.

-- Scoop out the strained yoghurt from the muslin cloth, add a pinch of stevia crystals (optional) and serve.
+- Scoop out the strained yoghurt from the muslin cloth, add a little pure stevia powder (U.S.option HERE) and serve.

 Detailed instructions in the recipe….keep reading… 🙂